spryker/spryker-docs/docs/pbc/all/data-exchange/202404.0/tutorials-and-howtos/how-to-create-custom-post-plugin.md

 ---
-title: How to create custom post plugin for Data Exchange API
+title: How to create a custom post plugin for Data Exchange API
 description: This document describes how to create custom post plugins for the Data Exchange API.
 last_updated: Aug 5, 2024
 template: howto-guide-template